Table of Contents

 Review

-Two options for reviewing are "review" active by default and "proofread", which is available for plans Premium and Enterprise.
+Two options for reviewing are "review" active by default and "proofread", which is available for plans Growth and Enterprise Plus.

 Ready for use

-This is the final state of a string and it signifies that localization is complete.
-You can use this state to connect the remaining of your workflow to Transifex.
+This is the final state of a string, and it signifies that localization is complete.
+You can use this state to connect your workflow to Transifex.
 Here are some possible options: